Documentation

 7. Connect a phone number

-- Bring your own SIP — point your existing trunk at our SIP endpoint.
-We validate the call path with a test call before going live.
+• Bring your own SIP trunk — point your existing trunk (Twilio, your carrier, your IP-PBX) at the platform.
+You can place a test call against the trunk to validate the call path before going live.

 Once a number is attached, every inbound call to that number reaches your agent.